almende/vis/misc/how_to_publish.md

     Verify if it installs the just released version, and verify if it works.

-  - Verify within an hour whether vis.js is updated on http://cdnjs.com/
+  - Verify within a day or so whether vis.js is updated on http://cdnjs.com/

 ## Update website